chikamichi/jumoku/README.md

     tree = Evergreen::Tree::Raw(:branching_number => 2, :height => :balanced, :traversal => :post_order, :search => :iterative)

 By the way, not every behavior is available for a given tree kind, so a checking mechanism should be built-in (I think there's no need to be too restrictive here, we can trust the users to make consistent options choices and not feel appalled if Evergreen throws a `InconsistentBehaviorSetError` at their face; that is).
 To make it easy, we should have a simple way to freeze some behaviors attribute in specialized tree kinds.
 For instance, one should not be able to pass the `:branching_number` option to an `AVL` tree (either it raises an error or is ignored silently).

+### What about graphs?

+Trees are a particular kind of graphs, for which two of its vertices (nodes) are connected by exactly one path.
+Thus, maybe a general graph library would be useful, Evergreen being one particular subset.
+Too much burden, hey :)